-IBO merchandise and publications in its official and working languages can be purchased through the online catalogue at www.ibo.org, found by selecting Publications from the shortcuts box.
-General ordering queries should be directed to the sales department in Cardiff.
+IBO merchandise and publications in its official and working languages can be purchased through the IB store at http://store.ibo.org.
+General ordering queries should be directed to the sales and marketing department in Cardiff.

-Tel: +44 29 2054 7746 Fax: +44 29 2054 7779 E-mail: sales@ibo.org
+Phone: +44 29 2054 7746 Fax: +44 29 2054 7779 E-mail: sales@ibo.org

-Printed in the United Kingdom by the International Baccalaureate Organization, Cardiff.
+Printed in the United Kingdom by Antony Rowe Ltd, Chippenham, Wiltshire.